FaizAlamDev/expense-google-sheets/README.md

 ## Known caveats

+- **Google Sheets mirror can drift**: it is only kept up to date for *new* writes (`POST /api/expenses`).
+Editing or deleting an expense updates/deletes it in SQLite only — the corresponding `Sheet1` row is left untouched.
+SQLite is the source of truth, so the UI always shows the correct state.
 - `tokens.json` holds a refresh token — keep it inside the persistent volume and never commit it.
 - `server/credentials.json` (if present) holds an OAuth client secret and is not yet covered by `server/.gitignore` — never commit it.